 Requesting An Appeal Hearing

 In Idaho, drivers have only 7 days from the arrest date to request an ALS hearing to fight the immediate suspension.
 In order to do this, drivers must write a formal letter and send it to the Department of Transportation.
 If you miss the deadline, you will not be able to fight the initial suspension.
-If you choose to request a hearing, it is very important to seek the help of an experienced DUI attorney when preparing for the request and procedure.

 It should be noted that even if you win the ALS hearing and get your license back, it may be only temporary.
 License suspension terms can still be ordered during the court proceedings for the actual DUI charge.